How to reconcile PayPal transactions

 To reconcile PayPal transaction fees:

-Reconciling transfers to/from PayPal on the main bank account statement
+Reconciling transfers to/from PayPal on your main bank account statement

-NOTE: transfers both from and to PayPal account from your main bank account are reconciled in the same way.
+Transfers both from and to your PayPal account from your main bank account are reconciled in the same way.

-IMPORTANT: statements for both accounts containing the transfer must be uploaded before you will be able to do this (otherwise there will not be a corresponding transaction to match to).
+You will need to have uploaded statements for both accounts (your bank account and PayPal) before you do this (otherwise there will not be a corresponding transaction to match to).

 Why is my PayPal statement not uploading?

-Most likely, you are not uploading the correct statement from PayPal, or you have tried to modify the statement prior to uploading (which we highly recommend you do NOT do).
+If your PayPal statement isn't uploading, the most likely reason is that you are not uploading the correct statement from PayPal as mentioned above, or you have tried to modify the statement prior to uploading (which we highly recommend you do NOT do).

-Whilst you can try uploading a different formatted statement, for it to work you will need to update the column names and the file must contain ALL of the following headers (spelt exactly as stated below):
+While you can try uploading a different formatted statement, for it to work, you will need to update the column names, and the file must contain ALL of the following headers (spelt exactly as stated below):

 • Date (each transaction must contain a date)